 Each mediation matter gets our personal attention.
 We understand that our clients are going through extremely difficult times in their lives and we make every effort to alleviate the stress and tension.
 We work through cases issue by issue and ensure that our clients’ concerns are addressed every step of the way.
 We strive to keep fees reasonable for everyone and facilitate resolutions that are tailored for each couple.

 We provide couples seeking a divorce or separation with a voluntary mediation process that gives couples the opportunity to work together to develop a mutually agreeable resolution.
 Mediation is a process in which each party defines their priorities and works together to achieve amicable agreements, a process that allows the parties to decide what should happen to their family and to their finances after separation or divorce.

 The primary benefit of mediation is that the parties control the shape and terms of their agreement.
-Mediation can address and resolve equitable distribution (division of assets), alimony, child support and spousal support, custody, and visitation schedules.
+Our skilled mediation lawyers can address and resolve equitable distribution (division of assets), alimony, child support and spousal support, custody, and visitation schedules.

 Couples getting divorced or separated have the opportunity to listen to and talk with each other, share information, consider each other’s perspectives, and make voluntary, informed decisions, with the assistance and support of an impartial mediator.

 If you need to discuss a mediation issue, contact our highly experienced New Jersey mediation attorneys.
 Please contact our firm using our contact us form.
 The lawyers at Obermayer represent clients in mediation and other matters in NJ, PA, NY, CT, and DE.

 *Click here for a description of the standard or methodology on which the awards and honors are based.
 No aspect of this advertisement is approved by the Supreme Court of New Jersey.